 Premium features are for Handshake Premium accounts only.
 For more information, please check out this resource.

 Setting up a virtual event

-1. Click on Events from the left menu column.
+1. Click on Events from the left navigation bar.

-2. Click on Request Event in the top right corner.
+2. Click on Request Event in the top right corner of the page.

-3. Make sure you select Virtual Event in the format section, and include the URL to your online event in the text box that appears.
+3. Select Virtual as the format, and include the URL to your online event in the Web Host URL text box.

 - The URL should be a link to the livestream platform you will be using for this event.

-For more details on requesting an event in Handshake, refer to How to Request an Event.
+Once approved, your event will appear on the school's event board and students will be able to find and register for your event.
+For additional details on requesting an event in Handshake, refer to How to Request an Event.

 Types of virtual events